How to Resolve Persistent Pump Failures

 After we completed a full analysis of the failure we were able to provide the correct guidance and specification to make sure the pump wouldn’t continue to fail.
 The way forward was agreed and work carried out, as a result, the issues were resolved and further unnecessary costs were prevented, resulting in a satisfied customer.

 To truly resolve persistent pump failures a proactive approach is required.
 Consistent maintenance on your pump systems can prevent failures from ever happening to keep your pump systems up and running for their full life expectancy and beyond.
-Regular maintenance is also very likely to save you hundreds or thousands of pounds in unexpected repair costs.
+Regular maintenance is also very likely to save you hundreds or thousands of pounds in unexpected pump repair costs.
 See our guide on ‘Why should I maintain my pump system?’ to learn more.

 We have worked with a retail park that had spent over £140,000 in 18 months maintaining and servicing pumps before properly reviewing them.
 Our team rebuilt the eight pump stations and included remote monitoring enabling them to be proactive.
 The customer now spends only £17,500 per annum on maintenance and has experienced no pump failures.
 Combined with regular service visits, our engineers obviated the problems which otherwise would have caused serious damage to the pumps.